Menu

 Appointments can be booked by calling or texting Kayla at 920-564-0002 or emailing kayla@huhntuning.com.
 Customers can also follow her on Facebook.

-• Monday, November 01, 2021 4:01 PM | Tara Williams (Administrator)
+• Monday, November 01, 2021 4:01 PM | Melissa Alexander (Administrator)

 They joke that it all started with a bad day of deer hunting.
 Bob Hubing and Kevin Peiffer returned from hunting one chilly November night in 2018.
 While sitting in their hunting camp (Bob’s garage) discussing the day’s events, the conversation switched to how great it is to use their ATVs to get around their property.
 They believe ATVs and UTVs are the perfect mode of transportation for a variety of uses, and wondered if other ATV/UTV enthusiasts felt the same way and wanted to get together.
 It sparked the idea of starting a family-oriented ATV club.